lost-theory/python-live/README.md

 * Put Ch.
 11 (Data Structures) ahead of Ch.
 10 (Modules) so we can write a program using simple values, conditions, loops, functions, and lists/dicts without needing to learn about modules yet.
 Ch.
 10 (Modules) will then be our stepping stone to the standard library and writing larger programs.
 * Put Ch.
 14 (IO using files) ahead of Ch.
 13 (OOP) so we can teach files first and then teach OOP on its own as a larger subject.
 * Some small edits and paring down of chapter content to make it easier to teach interactively.
-* Removed example programs (they are available in the original repo [here](https://github.com/swaroopch/byte-of-python/tree/master/programs)), example code is now embedded directly into the chapters (to make it easier to browse the book directly on Github).
+* Removed and rewrote example code (original BoP code is available [here](https://github.com/swaroopch/byte-of-python/tree/master/programs)).
+Example code is now embedded directly into the chapters to make it easier to browse the book directly on Github.